hmsiccbl/screensaver-docs/admin/cherry-pick-request.md

 * "Keep source cherry pick plates together"
   * if "true", Screensaver will leave blank wells on the destination plate if necessary to keep all of the sourced wells from a copy plate together,
   * if "false", then Screensaver will leave no blank wells wells on the destination plates and may split source wells from a source copy plate onto two destination plates (this may make lab automation harder because source plates will have to be loaded twice).
-* Random plate well layout
+* "Random plate well layout"
   * if "true", compounds will be arrayed in random order on the destination plates
   * if "false", compounds will be arrayed from low to high well_id starting at the first available well at the top and moving down columns.
   * Note that this setting has no effect on the "Keep source cherry pick plates together" setting.